MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 [!INCLUDE [pre-release-label](./includes/pre-release-label.md)]

-When you [create a bot](bot-service-quickstart.md) with Bot Service, the Web Chat channel is automatically configured for you.
-The Web Chat channel includes the web chat control, which provides the ability for users to interact with your bot directly in a web page.
+When you [create a bot](bot-service-quickstart.md) with the Framework Bot Service, the Web Chat channel is automatically configured for you.
+The Web Chat channel includes the [Web Chat control](https://github.com/microsoft/BotFramework-WebChat), which provides the ability for users to interact with the bot directly in a web page.

 ![Web chat sample](./media/bot-service-channel-webchat/create-a-bot.png)